When you start Thieves, you are dealt

 take a king later.

-always better to uncover cards using the joker than to save it.
+It's usually better to take a joker that's covering other cards than to save it.

 Of course, there are exceptions to all of the above recommendations, so